Zverev falling fast

 Some fans and media perceive Zverev as the arrogant epitomy of the pampered athlete.
 But others admire Zverev for being straight-forward and brutally honest about his issues with the newfangled Davis Cup (which he vows to skip) and the long, arduous tour calendar.

 Statuesque and majestic on court, Zverev often carries the air of an heir apparent.
 He expects perfection, and though his smashed racquets often suffer for it, he’s working hard to be the best.

-With Ivan Lendl as his coach, Zverev is hitting the ball with more purpose and authority.
-Like Andy Murray under Lendl, Zverev has amped up his forehand side.
+With Ivan Lendl as his coach, Zverev was hitting the ball with more purpose and authority.
+Like Andy Murray under Lendl, Zverev amped up his forehand side.
 He’s worked hard to develop a net game that comes more easily to his older brother Misha.
-In London, he’s routinely serving over 130 mph, with the speed gun clocking some above 140.
+In London, he was routinely serving over 130 mph, with the speed gun clocking some above 140.